-The long lifetime signal has only been identified in P. aeruginosa cultures and not in other microbial cultures (Fig. S1)
+The long lifetime signal has only been identified in P. aeruginosa cultures and not in other microbial cultures (Fig. S4)

-The measured total fluorescence intensity was similar throughout the biofilm depths, suggesting effective excitation delivery (Fig. SX).
+The measured total fluorescence intensity was similar throughout the biofilm depths, suggesting effective excitation delivery (Fig. S5).

-The phasor position of cultures was distinct from uninoculated media (Fig. S),
+The phasor position of cultures was distinct from uninoculated media (Fig. S6),

 When imaged with an air objective, the lifetime signal of the biofilm with a coverslip was closer to reduced pyocyanin than that of the sample without a cover slip (Fig. S7),